Intermittent fasting for women is controversially discussed in many places.

 - You don’t have to cook as often, but you cook better quality food

-When people start intermittent fasting, they first realize how much time is wasted each day by conventional eating habits.
+When people start intermittent fasting, they realize how much time is wasted daily by conventional eating habits.

 Additionally, with intermittent fasting, you never have to be prepared.
 You can do it anytime, anywhere by skipping a meal.